Student-centric advice and objective recommendations

 Concordia University – Irvine

 Concordia University – Irvine is a reputable university that offers online programs for undergraduate and graduate students.
-The brick and mortar university is located in Irvine, California, but you can live anywhere in the world and access their online programs.
+This brick and mortar university is located in Irvine, California, but you can live anywhere in the world and access their online programs.
 Concordia says that they are still able to build community while remaining fully online, something that many colleges and universities cannot offer to their online students.
 Their financial aid is determined by the student’s financial need and meritorious academic achievement.

 University of Florida